 All things are lawful,” but not all things are helpful.
 “All things are lawful,” but not all things build up.
 1 Corinthians 10:23 ESV

 The Christian can be free to eat meat or be vegetarian and still be in right standing before God.
 The Christian however can be in broken fellowship with God for continually overeating.
 The same approach applies to sexual relationships.
 God has a defined standard for sex and living a life outside of that moral standard is living outside of God’s moral character as confirmed even in the New Testament scriptures.
-Sex is a moral issue between God, the Church, and the follower of Christ and that is why the acts while legal before the government may not be honored by God.
+Sex is a moral issue between God, the Church, and the follower of Christ.
+And that is why many lifestyles promoted by society at large may not be honored by God who has set the standards of right and wrong.